 Joburg in 2026

-Johannesburg is Africa's wealthiest city and its most unequal.
-You can eat at a world-class restaurant in Sandton for R800 per person, or get a full pap and vleis plate in Soweto for R50.
-The gap between those two experiences tells you everything about this city.
+Johannesburg is Africa's wealthiest city and one of its most unequal.
+You can eat at a high-end restaurant in Sandton for several hundred rand per person, or buy a filling pap-and-meat plate in Soweto for a fraction of that.
+The useful question is not whether Joburg is cheap or expensive, but which suburb, commute pattern, and backup-power setup you are budgeting for.

 Monthly Budget Summary